1996 Secaucus train collision: Train #1254

 Train #1254 departed Waldwick at 8:03 a.m.
 EST, about 5 minutes later than the 7:58 a.m. departure time.
 The train was in the push configuration with GP40PH-2 #4110 pushing while Comet II cab car #5146 now led the train.

-Following departure from Waldwick, Miller reminded the engineer, saying, "We make all the stops except Glen Rock,".
+Following departure from Waldwick, Miller reminded DeCurtis, saying, "We make all the stops except Glen Rock,".
 Miller and the Assistant Conductor then spent the majority of the trip collecting tickets and chatting with passengers.
 Miller later recalled that this was likely his last direct conversation with the engineer.

 Later testimony from the surviving crew indicated that they took no exception to the engineer's handling of the train either on previous trips, nor on the then current run of Train #1254 up until the accident.

 All the scheduled passenger stops at Ho Ho Kus, Ridgewood, Radburn Fair Lawn, Broadway Fair Lawn, Plauderville, Garfield, Rutherford, and later Harmon Cove (it was replaced by Secaucus Junction by 2003) were made without incident.
 The train's final stop was supposed to be Hoboken Terminal with an arrival expected at 8:44 a.m.